 I can’t imagine them not rolling this out across all major local verticals, despite zero user benefit.
 Broad searches like “dentist” from mobile devices will be likely be showing a 3 pack of ads once this makes it past whatever validation tests the recent local 3 pack change cleared.
 SEL reported on Nearby Businesses back in May, but a nearby modifier in the search query was needed.

 Auditing and taking ownership as much business NAP data as possible and optimizing for additional locations is crucial, especially if you’re outside of the new 3 pack.
 If Four Points Dermatology had a separate location page for their Mueller office and solid citation consistency they’d have a much stronger chance of placing well.
-As Pay-to-play rolls out broadly across queries and markets, businesses may see larger losses of revenue due to NAP inconsistency or other issues impacting organic search placements.
+As Pay-to-play rolls out broadly across queries and markets, businesses may see larger losses of revenue due to NAP inconsistency or other issues impacting organic search engine optimization.